pm4ml/cbs-core-connector-test-harness/README.md

 When executing test cases on your core connector, for different test cases it is important that a quality assurance personal observes the changing state of account balances to validate that the core connector is indeed functioning as intended for both happy path and non happy paths.

 Please find the api schema for the mojaloop connector backend api at this location.
-The core connector needs to expose an api that will be invoked by the sdk scheme adapter api to receive payments from the mojaloop scheme.
+The core connector needs to expose an api that will be invoked by the Mojaloop Connector api to receive payments from the mojaloop scheme.
 The api needs to be in sync with the api definition in this api definition.

 ```bash
 ./resources/api-spec/payee.yaml